rl-institut/SimBA/docs/source/modes.rst

 Remove negative rotations
 ------------------------------

-This mode removes rotations with negative SoCs from the scenario and repeats the simulation.
+This mode removes rotations with negative SoCs from the schedule and repeats the simulation.
 It is called by

 ::